BRIN-Q/tacit-knowledge/Qudev/instruments/thermalevap.md

 - Close the chamber: Reinstall the bell jar and close the lid.
 You may occasionally need to apply a thin layer of grease to the o-ring to improve the vacuum quality.
 - Pump the chamber: Turn on the scroll pump first, followed by the turbo-molecular pump.
 - Wait until the chamber pressure is sufficiently low to start the evaporation.

+### Deposition

+- Connect the power supply: Connect the power supply cable to the corresponding deposition boat.
+- Deposition: Slowly increase the current and monitor the boat.
+The boat will glow when the current is sufficiently large.